NotTooMuch

 What it costs

-The gap between demo and product erodes credibility with everyone who matters: users who feel misled, buyers who feel oversold, and the team itself, which starts to lose confidence in what they've built.
+• The gap between demo and reality erodes credibility with everyone who matters: users who feel misled, buyers who feel oversold, and the team itself, which gradually loses confidence in what they've shipped.

 What good looks like